 - Evaluate a detail of a large model with the aid of sub-modeling

-- Calculate natural oscillations of a component group using model analysis
+- Entry into dynamics: Calculate a component group using model analysis

 - What natural frequencies are used for in structural mechanics